 Starting a Business: Dealing with cash flow issues is most difficult when you are starting a business.
 You have many expenses, and money is going out fast.
 And you may have no sales or customers who are paying you.
 You will need some other temporary sources of cash, like through a temporary line of credit, to get you going and on to a positive cash flow situation.

 Seasonal Business: Cash flow is particularly important for seasonal businesses—those that have a large fluctuation of business at different times of the year, like holiday businesses and summer businesses.
 Managing cash flow in this type of business is tricky, but it can be done, with diligence.

-- Vs. Profit: It's possible for your business to make a profit, but have no cash.
+Cash Vs. Profit: It's possible for your business to make a profit, but have no cash.
 How can that happen?
-The short answer is that profit is an accounting concept, while cash, as noted above, is only the amount in the business checking account.
+The short answer is that profit is an accounting concept, while cash, as noted above, is the amount in the business checking account.
 Profit doesn't pay the bills.
 You can have assets, like accounts receivable (money owed to you by customers), but if you can't collect what's owed, you won't have cash.